yunojuno-archive/heroku-tools/README.rst

 Background
 ----------

 We (YunoJuno) have been deploying our application to Heroku for the past three years, and we've evolved a set of Fabric scripts to help us with this process.
 This project is extracted out of that work.
-It includes CLI applications for deploying apps to Heroku, managing configuration of apps (via env vars), and migrating data between apps.
+It includes CLI applications for deploying apps to Heroku and managing configuration via remote config vars.

-It is **opinionated**, and enforces a specific workflow.
+It is **opinionated**, and enforces a specific workflow, and can (currently) be used for deploying only Django applications.

 Workflow
 --------